wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 ```php
 The best way to learn WordPress is to start using it. <a href="https://wordpress.org/download/">Download WordPress</a> to get started.
 ```

+The Download WordPress text is descriptive of what will happen when you click the link.

 ## Style Links with Underlines